-The ambient dose rate measured with a survey meter includes γ-rays from natural environment.
+The ambient dose rate measured with a survey meter includes $\gamma$ -rays from natural environment.
 To calculate the amount of radiation released due to the accident at Tokyo Electric Power Company (TEPCO)'s Fukushima Daiichi NPS alone, the values measured before the accident (background values) must be subtracted from the currently measured ambient dose rates to ascertain the increase caused by the accident.
-The values before the accident are available on the website, "Environmental Radioactivity and Radiation in Japan" (https://www.kankyo-hoshano.go.jp/data/database/, in Japanese).
+The values before the accident are available on the website, "Environmental Radioactivity and Radiation in Japan" (in Japanese).